 Perinatal Mood Disorders

-Having a baby is a significant life event and every parent’s experience of pregnancy is different.
-Like how there are many physical changes, there may be many emotional changes that come with each trimester.
-While pregnancy is a time of joy, excitement and many firsts, it can also come with a degree of anxiety or ‘ups and downs’ in mood.
-Although it is normal to experience these emotions when expecting a baby, some individuals do develop more intense levels of anxiety or lowered mood.
-This can impact their daily life and functioning.
+While every experience is different, having a baby is a significant life event.
+Much like the physical changes we go through during pregnancy, there may be many emotional changes that come with each trimester.
+While it’s a time of joy, excitement and many firsts, it can also come with a degree of anxiety or ‘ups and downs’ in mood.
+Although it is normal to experience these emotions when expecting a baby, some of us do develop more intense levels of anxiety or lowered moods which can impact our daily lives.
 When this occurs during pregnancy it is known as antenatal anxiety or antenatal depression.

-It’s important to identify the signs of antenatal anxiety and depression.
-These symptoms can differ across individuals and may commonly include:
+It’s important to identify the signs of antenatal anxiety / perinatal depression, which may include:

 - Persistent worry about the health or wellbeing of your baby